 Standard measure of electricity used equal to 1,000 watts used for one hour.

 Project DESERVE can provide customers who are older, severely disable or meet income eligibility guidelines with financial assistance to pay their Westar Energy electric bills.
 Contributions are given to Center of Hope for distribution to Kansans in need.
 Any even dollar amount paid in excess of your bill up to $5 will automatically be contributed to Project DESERVE.
 You may also request to have an even dollar amount added to your bill every month.

 Reflects changes in the amount of property tax that are over or under what we estimated and included in our base rates.

-Detailed rate information is available on this website at Rates and Regulations or upon request.
+Detailed rate and tariff information is available on this website at Rate Information and Rates and Regulations or upon request.

 The costs associated with building and maintaining our transmission system.